Home > Europe Long Stay Visa Requirements > Getting a Long Stay Visa for Slovakia: What to Do in 2026

 Wait for a decision.
 At your appointment, if your application is complete, it will be forwarded to the appropriate Slovakian authorities for a decision to be made.

-There are general documents that all applicants will need to provide regardless of the specific type of long stay visa they're applying for.
+There are general documents that nearly all applicants will need to provide, regardless of the specific type of long-stay visa they're applying for.

 These are considered "basic documents" and include:

-These basic documents are at the core of your Slovakia long stay visa application, but more documents are required depending on the specific type of visa you're applying for.
+These basic documents are at the core of your application, but more documents are required depending on the specific type of visa you're applying for, too.

-For example, students attending language school must show proof of financial means and accommodations when applying for a visa.
+For example, students attending language school must show proof of financial means and that they have accommodations lined up.

 Highly qualified workers also need to submit specific proof of education and a valid work contract/letter from their Slovakian employer.